dashvlas/awesome-ios-interview/README.md

 <a href="Resources/Russian.md"><img src="Resources/Artboard-filled-left.png" width=50%></a><a href="Resources/English.md"><img src="Resources/Artboard-filled-right.png" width=50%></a>

 ## Install the app
 It's more convenient to have a nice mobile solution to prepare for the iOS-Developer interview on the go.
-Never miss tricky question.
+Never miss a tricky question.
 You can find free app on the App Store:

 📲 http://appstore.com/awesomeinterview
 <p align="center"><img src="Resources/Devices.jpg"></p>

 🌟 Star to store
-We've added the feature to save favorite question directly in the app
+We've added the feature to save favorite questions directly in the app

 ## Available question types
 <p align="center"><img src="Resources/Available QA types.png"></p>